z3y/shaders/README.md

 - Custom shaders from template

-### Custom Shaders
+### Custom Shaders with Code and Graph

-You can create surface like shaders `Create > Shader > Lit Shader Variant` using the same lighting as the main shader
+You can create surface-like shaders with code `Create > Shader > Lit Shader Variant` or graph https://github.com/z3y/ShaderGraph using the same lighting as the main shader

 If you want to ask something add me z3y#3214 or join the [Discord](https://discord.gg/bw46tKgRFT).
 Please report bugs if you find them https://github.com/z3y/shaders/issues